 I also added a DIY kitchen rail system with hooks to the back of the stove and love how it turned out.

 Depending on how the sun hits the floor, it sometimes looks lighter and then later darker again.

 And one more time the closeup of our entrance before:

-And the closeup of our entrance now after with the beautiful new Karndean vinyl wood plank flooring
+And the closeup of our entrance now after with the beautiful new Karndean vinyl plank flooring.
+So much better!

 Thanks for making it all the way to the end!
-We are so happy with how the floor turned out.
+We are so happy with how the floor turned out and that we didn’t go with real wood flooring or laminate.
 And after living with our upstairs bamboo flooring for a couple of years, I wish we had this floor upstairs too.
 The bamboo expands and contracts way too much which drives me crazy.